litios/litios.github.io/_posts/2020-11-30-weird-chall.md

 ![](/./assets/imgs/weird-finalmain.png)

 It doesn't have limitations so **we can write as many bytes as we want**.
-Checking that `var_40h` we can see it is at `rbp - 0x40` so after writing 0x40 bytes we can make a buffer overflow.
+Checking `var_40h`, we can see it is at `rbp - 0x40` so after writing 0x40 bytes we can make a buffer overflow.

 ---

-We can also see that a jumper functions exists with this simple code:
+We can also see that a jumper function exists with this simple code:

 ![](/./assets/imgs/weird-jumper.png)